Enterprise grade security, recognised as Enterprise-Ready. We're proud to share we're SOC II compliant.Read the announcement

 Downtime reasons were monitored & quantified, leading to the identification of a 15% increase in uptime by reducing changeover times and unplanned interruptions to production.

-Finally, real-time yield monitoring resulted in the identification of a 2%-3% average yield loss due to overfilling of packages, which could be offset by better regulation of process setup.
+Finally, real-time yield monitoring resulted in the identification of a 4% average yield loss due to overfilling of packages, which could be offset by better regulation of process setup.
+Additionally, drop weight variations led to an investigation of the bagging machine which resulted in a 30-minute maintenance work order, and adjustments to machine configuration.
+Within 5 days, this results in a reduction in yield losses of over 75%.